 - Ossification around hip and knee joints may require arthroplastic surgery.

-- Upper respiratory problems may required initial stabilisation of the airway with tracheostomy, followed by osteophysectomy, which is usually effective.
+- Upper respiratory problems may require initial stabilisation of the airway with tracheostomy, followed by osteophysectomy, which is usually effective.

 - Compression of nerve roots may cause myelopathy.

 - Overgrowth of ligamentous calcification may rarely impinge on other structures - eg, the oesophagus.
 Dysphagia should be treated conservatively, surgical management being reserved for severe and recalcitrant cases.

 - Occasionally, osteophytic formation in the cervical vertebrae causes cervical compression symptoms.